Search

 About

-This MSc enables you to explore the theoretical basis of plant breeding and statistics, plant genetics, genomics and bioinformatics, while at the same time gaining valuable practical experience.
-You will also receive training in key transferable skills.
-Alongside your taught modules, you’ll also complete a laboratory-based research project (worth 60 credits), giving you the opportunity to work alongside world-leading scientists at JIC, or possibly with an industry partner.
+This MSc in Plant Genetics and Crop Improvement enables you to explore the theoretical basis of plant breeding and statistics, plant genetics, genomics and bioinformatics, while at the same time gaining valuable practical experience.
+You'll also receive training in key transferable skills.

-The JIC, which is based on the Norwich Research Park, is one of the world’s leading research institutes in plant genetics and crop improvement.
+For your research module, you’ll work alongside world-leading scientists at JIC, The Sainsbury Laboratory, the Earlham Institute, or possibly with an industry partner.
+The JIC, which is based in the Norwich Research Park, is one of the world’s leading research institutes in plant genetics and crop improvement.
 So, there are few better places to study this topic within a world-class teaching and research environment.

 Disciplines